ZETTELKASTEN

 7 July 2025

-M^2IV: Towards Efficient and Fine-grained Multimodal In-Context Learning in Large Vision-Language Models (work with Yanshu Li, Hongyang He, Yi Cao, Qisen Cheng, Xi Xiao, Tianyang Wang, Ruixiang Tang) accepted to COLM.
+M^2IV: Towards Efficient and Fine-grained Multimodal In-Context Learning via Representation Engineering (work with Yanshu Li, Hongyang He, Yi Cao, Qisen Cheng, Xi Xiao, Tianyang Wang, Ruixiang Tang) accepted to COLM.

 19 May 2025